Show business: the secrets of defictionalisation

 These are all examples of what, in the world of marketing, is known as “defictionalisation”: taking a product that beforehand only existed in fiction and turning it a reality to then market it.

-According to Joanna Pousset, Media Manipulation lecturer at the TBS Business School in Barcelona, defictionalisation is not at all common and therefore it’s a market with a lot of potential.
+According to Joanna Pousset, Media Manipulation lecturer at the TBS Education in Barcelona, defictionalisation is not at all common and therefore it’s a market with a lot of potential.
 “The producers of series and films like us doing it because it’s free publicity for them and there aren’t many people that do it seriously.”

 One of the few companies working exclusively on defictionalising products is Omni, owned by Pete Hottelet, which has marketed products such as a drink based on what the vampires in the show True Blood, drink instead of blood.